ricardo-ch/ricardo-orbs/src/jobs/README.md

         - docker
 ```

-Deploys java image for a specific app from a monorepo:
+Deploys java image for a specific app with a specific isopod config file from a monorepo:
 ```yaml
 # ...
 jobs: